sebsilas/SAA/README.md

 ## Usage notes

 - The MST runs in your web browser.
-- By default, some image files are hosted online on our servers.
+It is only recommended to run the test in Google Chrome.
-The test therefore requires internet connectivity.
+- The test requires internet connectivity.

 ## Citation

-We advise mentioning the software versions you used, in particular the versions of the `MST`, `psychTestR`, and `psychTestRCAT` packages.
+We advise mentioning the software versions you used, in particular the versions of the `MST`, `musicassessr`, `psychTestR`, and `psychTestRCAT` packages.
 You can find these version numbers from R by running the following commands:

 ``` r